 No matter who or where we are in our lives, many of us find ourselves facing challenges that disrupt our sense of emotional wellbeing.
 Whether we feel we’re in crisis, anxious, stuck, depressed or unable to live life to our fullest potential, whether we’re having difficulty in intimate relationships, with friends, at work or with family, each of us comes to therapy with their own unique story, requiring a sensitive approach with qualified professional.

-My therapeutic approach is integrative and my belief is that we heal through relationship, so my hope is that through our time working together I will support you to become more deeply connected to the person you want to be.
+My therapeutic approach is integrative and intersectional, so I understand how structural inequality can impact on mental, physical & spiritual health and wellbeing.
+My belief is that we heal through relationship, so my hope is that through our time working together I will support you to become more deeply connected to the person you want to be.
 It’s easy to lose sight of this fundamental human need if emotional and physical abuse, loss, addiction and others’ disregard for our unique identities make us feel worn down, anxious and overwhelmed.

-I work with a diverse range of clients from all walks of life and because I've been working in the arts and media industries for over twenty years, I also understand the particular kinds of pressures experienced by those who work as writers, authors, editors, academics and journalists; in media, modelling, fashion, film, TV, and the literary and visual arts.
+I work with a diverse range of clients and because I've been working in the arts and media industries for over twenty years, I also understand the particular kinds of pressures experienced by those who work as writers, authors, editors, academics and journalists; in media, modelling, fashion, film, TV, and the literary and visual arts.

 At present, I offer short and long term weekly counselling and psychotherapy.
 If you would like to contact me to arrange an initial consultation or to ask any questions you may have, do email me by the 'email me' option.
-My hourly rate is £60-£70 but I offer lower cost slots when possible.
+My hourly rate is £65-£75 and I offer lower cost slots when possible.
 Please feel free to ask about these when you make your enquiry.

 Training, qualifications & experience